A Guide to Must-See Attractions in Semey

 Museums, Mosques, and Churches

 For the intellectually curious, Semey's cultural offerings include museums, mosques, and churches.
-The Regional Museum of Local History delves into the region’s history, while the Museum of Abai Kunanbayev narrates the life of Kazakhstan’s iconic writer and poet.
-The museum of Fyodor Dostoevsky resides in the house where the renowned Russian writer lived in exile.
-The Museum of Fine Arts showcases works by local and world-famous artists, and the Anatomical Museum features an extensive collection of fetuses with various birth defects.
+The Regional History Museum delves into the region’s history, while the Memorial Museum of Abay Kunanbayev narrates the life of Kazakhstan’s iconic writer and poet.
+The Museum of Fyodor Dostoevsky resides in the house where the renowned Russian writer lived in exile.
+The Museum of Fine Arts showcases works by local and world-famous artists, and the Anatomy and Pathology Museum features an extensive collection of fetuses with various birth defects.

 The city embraces the traditions of both Muslim and Christian cultures, with open mosques and churches.
 The Two Minaret Mosque, located in the city center, captivates with its beauty.
 The Resurrection Cathedral, also known as the Cossack Church, stands as the sole surviving 19th-century Orthodox church in the city.